processone/docs.ejabberd.im/content/admin/guide/installation.md

 #### Specific Notes for OSX (Yosemite or El Capitan)

-On OS X, you need to tell ejabberd to OpenSSL, Yaml, iconv for the build.
+On OS X, you need to tell ejabberd to use custom OpenSSL, Yaml, iconv for the build.
 The best approach is to use Homebrew(http://brew.sh) to install your dependencies:

     #!console
-    brew install expat openssl libyaml libiconv sqlite
+    brew install git erlang autoconf automake expat openssl libyaml libiconv sqlite

 Here is an example command to build ejabberd with brew-installed
 dependencies: